OVER 100,000 AUDIO ENTHUSIASTS SATISFIED SINCE 1999

 To begin listening to records you will need a few basic components.
 There are seemingly endless ways to upgrade your turntable gear/components and customize your listening experience.

 In order to play a record, you will need a combination of the components listed above to get started.
 Depending on the setup you are looking to create there are several options for you to consider.
 Some of the components are built into each other allowing for a more compact setup.
 The setup you choose will largely be determined by budget, the physical space you have available, integration with other home audio components, and the type of music experience you are looking for.

 At the heart of your record playing experience is the turntable.
 The main job of your turntable is to spin your records at a consistent speed allowing the record grooves to be tracked by your stylus/needle and transform that information into an electrical signal.
 When it comes to turntable purchasing there is a vast range in pricing, which is mostly determined by components, features, build quality, and specifications.

-Once your have a turntable and preamp you will need an amplifier to plug your turntable into.
-You could utilize an A/V receiver, separate amplifier, or powered speakers that have a built-in amplifier (different than preamp).
+Once your have a turntable and pre-amp you will need an amplifier to connect to the preamplifier in order to boost the signal to a line level signal.
+You could utilize an A/V receiver, separate amplifier, or powered speakers that have a built-in amplifier (different than pre-amp).
 When choosing an amplifier, you have many considerations to take into account as they range drastically in price and features.
 Some A/V Receivers also have a built-in pre-amp allowing you to plug your turntable directly into it without needing a separate pre-amp.

 The function of a phono preamp is to boost the low voltage signal that your cartridge produces and amplify that music signal to be appropriate for your receiver/speakers.
 You will need a preamp as part of your turntable system in one of 4 places.
 1. Built into your A/V receiver– indicated by a “PHONO” input 2.
 Built into your powered speakers – indicated by a “PHONO” input 3.
 Built into your turntable 4.
 A separate outboard component